nodejs/node-addon-api/doc/threadsafe_function_ex.md

 ### Abort

-"Abort" the thread-safe function.
+"Aborts" the thread-safe function.
 This will cause all subsequent APIs associated with the thread-safe function except `Release()` to return `napi_closing` even before its reference count reaches zero.
 In particular, `BlockingCall` and `NonBlockingCall()` will return `napi_closing`, thus informing the threads that